Amy Day

 Contributor

-Anne Frances MacDonald is a Special Education Teacher for the Escambia County School District.
-Prior to becoming a teacher ten years ago, she worked in the mental health field and foster care system.
-Working with kids is her passion that has allowed her to support the community through education, social work, and coaching her son’s soccer team.
-She has been married for twelve years and has two boys, ages seven and six, both who keep her busy.
+Anne Frances MacDonald is the Acquisition Director for Indigo River Publishing and an author.
+Anne enjoys being able to support other authors through her position, bringing people's words to the world.
+Prior to working in publishing, Anne was a Special Education Teacher for the Escambia County School District for thirteen years.
+Working with kids allowed her to support her children and the community through education.
+She has been married for fourteen years and has two boys, ages eight and ten, both of whom keep her busy.
 As a working mother, she has many roles.
-In the last year, she has added writer to her list, completing her first novel, A Lost Woman.
-Throughout her career, she has always been dedicated to supporting others and her community.
+Three years ago, she added published author to her list, publishing her first novel, A Lost Woman.
+Since then, she has published her second novel, The Blood Inside Me and is currently working on the next installment in the series.
+Throughout her many careers, she has always been dedicated to supporting others and her community.

 Cori Lojo